ruitaiS/capstone-1/README.md

 [1] 999999
 >
 ```
 Data analysis was performed on the main dataset as a whole.
 For model development, the data was split into five equally sized subsets, indexed by `fold_index` one through five.
-Some simple algorithms were explored first to establish a performance benchmark, and for these models, only `fold_index = 1` was used as the test set; the other four sets were merged back together to form the training set.
-Cross-validation was not done for these models.
+Some simple algorithms were explored first to establish a performance benchmark - for these models, `fold_index = 1` was used as the test set and the other four sets were merged back together to form the training set.
+Cross-validation was not done on these models.

 The main model used in this project is a modified version of the approach outlined by Robert M. Bell, Yehuda Koren, and Chris Volinsky in their 2009 paper "The BellKor Solution to the Netflix Grand Prize."
 An average $\mu$ of all movie ratings in the training set formed a baseline predictor, on top of which were added movie, user, and genre biases: $`{b}_{i}`$, $`{b}_{u}`$, and $`{b}_{g}`$ respectively.
 Each bias has an associated regularization parameter, $\lambda_1$, $\lambda_2$, $\lambda_3$, which was tuned to minimize the error on the test set.
 This process was performed on all five folds for `k=5` fold cross validation.

 The tuning parameters were finalized using the average of the optimal values calculated during each of the five validation runs.
 A single pass was then made through the entire main dataset to find the residual differences ${r'} = \hat{r} - r$ between the recorded ratings and the ratings predicted by the model.
-Two methods were attempted to account for these residual values - a matrix factorization model using stochastic gradient descent, and a simple time factor linear model - but neither showed improvement over the base model, and were not used for the final RMSE calculation on the holdout set.
+Two methods were attempted to model these residual values - a matrix factorization model using stochastic gradient descent, and a simple time factor linear model - but neither showed improvement over the base model, and were not used for the final RMSE calculation on the holdout set.

 The final RMSE on the holdout set was 0.8653710.

 ## Preprocessing:
 The provided template code downloads the MovieLens dataset and splits the data into `edx` and `final_holdout_test` dataframes, with a proportion of `p = 0.1` for the latter.

 The `edx` set is split into five folds using `createFolds`, with the `rating` column assigned as the response vector to ensure that rating values are equally distributed among each fold.
-Each fold is an equal length list of unique, non-overlapping indices for rows from the `edx` set.
+Each fold is an equal length list of unique, non-overlapping indices corresponding to rows from the `edx` set.

-The `generate_splits` function accepts a `fold_index` parameter designating which of the five folds will be used as the test set; the remaining folds are merged together to form the training set.
-The corresponding rows are extracted from the `edx` set, and passed to the `consistency_check` function before being assigned as the `test_df` and `train_df` dataframes.
+The `generate_splits` function accepts a `fold_index` parameter designating one of the five folds as the test set, and the remaining folds are merged together to form the training set.
+The two sets are passed to the `consistency_check` function before being assigned as the `test_df` and `train_df` dataframes.

 `consistency_check` ensures that every `movieId` and `userId` which appears in the test set also appears in the training set.
 The code to do this was borrowed from the provided template code, which performs a similar modification for the main dataset in relation to the final holdout set.
-While this is a seemingly minor detail, it makes the prediction task **significantly** easier, as it completely eliminates the need to make predictions on users or movies which do not appear in the training set, also known as the [cold start problem](https://en.wikipedia.org/wiki/Cold_start_(recommender_systems)).
+While this may seem to be a minor detail, it makes the prediction task **significantly** easier, as it completely eliminates the need to make predictions on users or movies which do not appear in the training set, also known as the [cold start problem](https://en.wikipedia.org/wiki/Cold_start_(recommender_systems)).

 The training set was further processed to produce the ```genres```, ```users```, and ```movies``` dataframes.
-The column names are provided below, and should be mostly self-explanatory.
+The column names for these dataframes are shown below, and should be self-explanatory.

 ```
 > names(genres)